 Discovering...

 Fes stages its 2030 matches at the Complexe Sportif de Fès in the modern ville nouvelle.
-Opened in 2007, renovated for the tournament and already tested at the 2025–26 Africa Cup of Nations, it is one of Morocco's more intimate World Cup venues — and easy to reach from both the new town and the medina.
+Opened in 2007, renovated for the tournament toward around 55,800 seats and already tested at the 2025–26 Africa Cup of Nations, it is one of Morocco's mid-sized World Cup venues — and easy to reach from both the new town and the medina.

 Official name